rarooij98/ledlight-alarm/README.md

 We can now set a time for our ledstrip to turn on, just like a real alarm clock. :tada:
 But if we want to make this even more interesting, we should use data from the NS Reisinformatie API.

-### Create your NS API account
+### 3.1 - Create your NS API account
 To use this API you need to create a free account at https://apiportal.ns.nl/signin and subscribe to their Reisinformatie API.
-After doing this you can find your api key on your profile page:
+After doing this you can find your API key on your profile page:

 <img src="https://github.com/rarooij98/ledlight-alarm/blob/main/images/api.PNG" width=40% height=40%> <img src="https://github.com/rarooij98/ledlight-alarm/blob/main/images/apikey.PNG" width=50% height=50%>